-Read also: How to catch a train in Japan
+Read also: How to take the train in Japan

-What do the ads in the stations have to say?
+What do the announcements at the stations have to say?

 1. Arrival of trains at the station